-A single controller is installed at the Qbus address of 17772150 (Octal) where RT-11 will find and then install the handler for that device.
+A single controller is installed at the Unibus address of 772150 (Octal) where RT-11 will find and then install the handler for that device.
 It is not necessary to run sysgen for a single controller.
-One of the pre-generated monitors provided with the RT-11 distribution kit can be used.
-To properly implement disc partitioning, the system start-up file (STARTx.COM) must be modified.
+RT-11 of the pre-generated monitors provided with the One properly distribution kit implement disc can be used. То start-up file (STARTx.COM) partitioning, the system must he modified.